ericpariscode/Racing-Object/README.md

-game_processing_01
+Racing Object
 ==================

-game using processing language with OOP principles
+Racing game using windows form ideas.
+Trying to implement button,menu... for the project.
+Research about many processing technique.